andrewharmellaw/andrewharmellaw.github.com/_posts/2016-11-23-gelfands-algebra-chunk-2-commutative-associative-and-distributive-laws.md

 ---
 {% include JB/setup %}

-## The Assocative and Commutative Laws
+## The _Assocative_ and _Commutative Laws_
-{% newthought "These laws allow you to jiggle around" %} the numbers in your sums and multiplications, to make them easier to do in your head (and manipulate in other ways).
+{% newthought "These laws allow you to jiggle around" %} the numbers in your sums and multiplications, to make them easier to do in your head.{% sidenote 'sn-id-whatever' "and manipulate in other ways." %}

 There are _Associative Laws_ for addition: